Preventive Care

 Colorectal Cancer Screening

-Regular screenings can help find pre-cancerous polyps in the colon so they can be removed before they develop into cancer.
-Screenings can also find cancer early when it is easier to treat.
+Regular screenings can detect pre-cancerous polyps so they can be removed before they turn into cancer.
+Screening can also help find cancer early, when it’s easier to treat.
 Learn more about Colorectal Cancer Screenings.

-Please contact one of our Health Navigators to schedule your cancer screening appointment or request a FOBT kit.
+• Contact one of our Health Navigators to schedule your colorectal cancer screening appointment or to request a stool test kit.

 Cervical Cancer Screening